 Not only will you know which partners to approach, the right partners will find you!

 By clarifying priorities and making them public, partnerships developed that gave these organizations the capacity to scale their work.
 In the pandemic, as racial justice and social inequities became a broader concern for the country and their work, the circle of partners interested in each of these organizations’ work widened considerably.
-Read the paper and join the panel discussion to learn about how each leader both created and took advantage of opportunities by focusing on what was needed most in the communities they serve.
+Read the paper to learn about how each leader both created and took advantage of opportunities by focusing on what was needed most in the communities they serve.

 3) Consider your capacity and potential to grow.